 However, it’s super important to remember that there’s a big difference between what will be effective vs. what is the most convenient.
-Individuals who are undergoing a severe addiction or are too much of a risk to other individuals or themselves are often recommended residential treatment.
-Once residential treatment is completed, it’s common that some patients might not feel ready to go back to the real world and completely begin their lives from scratch, feeling that they might need to gradually transition back into it instead.
+Individuals undergoing a severe addiction or are too much of a risk to others or themselves are often recommended residential treatment.
+Once residential treatment is completed, it’s common that some patients might not feel ready to go back to the real world and completely begin their lives from scratch, feeling that they might need to transition back into it instead gradually.

 Some individuals might not need or qualify for inpatient treatment.
-Whatever the cause might be, there are outpatient treatment options such as IOP and PHP.
+Whatever the cause, outpatient treatment options such as IOP and PHP are available.

 There are short-term and long-term treatment options available for patients.
 The shortest length program that an individual will find is considered a short-term 30-day residential treatment program.
 These would be the programs that include therapy, and/or counseling, not just the detox process.
 The long-term treatment options can go from 90-200 days, depending on the severity of the patient and the service setting.

 IOP stands for an intensive outpatient program.
 It is one of the several types of outpatient treatment available for individuals recovering from substance use.
-IOP provides their patients with psychological and medical assistance but with a minimal time commitment that allows the patients to return to their normal lives, such as caring for their children or working.
+IOP provides their patients with psychological and medical assistance with a minimal time commitment that allows them to return to their normal lives, such as caring for their children or working.

-In this particular program, patients will only need to attend rehab or the hospital of their choice for their therapy, relapse prevention skills, counseling, and any other additional services provided that the patient might choose to become a part of or be recommended to.
-IOP programs require a couple, of short visits a week, typically nine hours a week that are divided into three sessions.
+In this program, patients will only need to attend rehab or the hospital of their choice for their therapy, relapse prevention skills, counseling, and any other services provided that they might choose to become a part of or be recommended to.
+IOP programs require a couple of short weekly visits, typically nine hours a week divided into three sessions.
 The number of hours and sessions are flexible depending on the following factors:

 - How the patient progresses and improves